Julia-meets-String-Theory/CYAxiverse.jl/docs/src/index.md

     The Docker container is just over 3GB

 !!! tip
-    There are a couple of stages that take around 10-15 minutes to complete and so be ready with the kettle :coffee:
+    There are a couple of stages that take around 10-15 minutes to complete and so be ready with the kettle ☕

 To build this docker container, follow these instructions (currently only appropriate for UNIX-based systems):

 - install the appropriate [Docker Desktop](https://docs.docker.com/desktop/) for your system
 - in a terminal, create a new directory for `CYTools` and `CYAxiverse` e.g.
 ```
+export CYAXIVERSE_ROOT=$HOME/cyaxiverse &&
+export CYAXIVERSE_REPO=$CYAXIVERSE_ROOT/CYAxiverse_repo &&
+export CYTOOLS_REPO=$CYAXIVERSE_ROOT/CYTools_repo &&
-mkdir ~/cyaxiverse/ &&
+mkdir $CYAXIVERSE_ROOT &&
-mkdir ~/cyaxiverse/CYTools_repo/ &&
+mkdir $CYTOOLS_REPO &&
-mkdir ~/cyaxiverse/CYAxiverse_repo/
+mkdir $CYAXIVERSE_REPO
 ```
+!!! tip
+    Change the first line of this code to the `/path/where/cyaxiverse/will/live` and it should propagate through

+!!! warning
+    Trailing `/` will break this, be careful.

 - clone the `CYTools` repository
 ```
-cd ~/cyaxiverse/CYTools_repo/ &&
+cd $CYTOOLS_REPO &&
 git clone https://github.com/LiamMcAllisterGroup/cytools.git
 ```
 - clone[^1] this repository (currently `dev` branch is up-to-date)